Fees and Expenses

 Applications and additional information are available for undergraduate students in the Office of Undergraduate Admissions (WDE 1400, 660-543-4290) and for graduate students in the Graduate and International Student Services office (WDE1800, 660-543-4621).

 Students have the primary responsibility for paying all charges incurred due to class enrollment, room and board choices, and fines.
 Full payment due dates are published on the Office of Student Financial Services web site and on the student billing statement.
 Non-payment of charges or failure to make payment arrangements by the due date will result in additional fees being charged.
-Payment plan fees are added to the student account each month that payment is not made when due.
+The University assesses a 1.5% monthly payment plan fee based on the unpaid balance for charges previously billed but not paid in full.
 Collection costs are assessed if collection action becomes necessary.
 For additional information regarding the payment of charges, visit ucmo.edu/sfs.

 Reduced Load.
 Refunds of instructional fees for student-initiated reduction in class load will be processed after the third week of classes.
 Refund deadlines may vary per class based on the start and end dates of the course.
 Students should consult the dates available in MyCentral for the specific refund deadlines for each of their courses.
 These are available in the Student tab, Records and Registration section in the Registration block using the “Check Refund and Withdrawal Dates” link.

 No refund of instructional fees will be made for student-initiated reduction in class load after the last day to drop with a 25% refund.

 If a fee amount would be reduced due to load changes caused by failure of classes to materialize, class cancellation by the university, or from drops for the Enrollment Validation Policy, a full refund for that class will be made.